isomerpages/moe-tanjongkatongsec/_useful-links/Parents/2026 MOE FAS Application Exercise.md

 Alternatively, you can download the [MOE FAS application form](/files/MOE_FAS_Application_Form_2026_final.pdf)  or collect a copy at the General Office and submit the completed form directly to the school.

-Tip: If you have children in different government or government-aided schools, you just need to submit 1 application form to any of their schools.
-The school that receives the application form will inform you of the outcome.

 Thank you.

 Yours faithfully<br>